vatsan143/Ex-6-Implementation-of-4-bit-synchronous-counters-using-verilog-HDL./README.md

 ### PROGRAM
 Program for flipflops  and verify its truth table in quartus using Verilog programming.
-Developed by: Baudhigan D
+Developed by: Srivatsan G
-RegisterNumber: 23012654
+RegisterNumber: 23013933

 ## UPCOUNTER:
 module up(clk,A);